 Few would hail The Medusa Touch as Richard Burton’s best work.
-But this movie is still a fine example of this legendary actor’s charismatic talent.
+But this movie is still a fine example of the legendary actor’s charismatic talent.

 The Medusa Touch Synopsis

-Because of that, creepy images of a man swaddled in bandages, with “a gift for disaster,” stuck in my head for years.
+No thanks to that, creepy images of a man swaddled in bandages, with “a gift for disaster,” stuck in my head for years.
 I even had a few nightmares about it.
 This lasted till the age of YouTube before I finally learned the movie was called The Medusa Touch, following which I immediately watched the whole thing.
-To my delight, it as unnerving and horrific as it was on that 1988 Tuesday night.
+To my delight, it was as unnerving and horrific as it was on that 1988 Tuesday night.

-Yeah, I’m going all fan-boy here.
-I acknowledge too that, on closer examination, the movie is far from flawless.
+Yeah, I’m going all fanboy here.
+I acknowledge too that, on closer examination, this psychological horror flick is far from flawless.
 Still, it remains one of the most disturbing classic horror movies I’ve ever watched.

-In short, Burton, neck deep in alcoholism, frequently overacts.
+In short, Burton, neck-deep in alcoholism, frequently overacts.
 Lee Remick also feels as if she very badly needs a shot herself.
-In spite of these, though, The Medusa Touch still works because it is so effortlessly enthralling.
+Despite these, though, The Medusa Touch still works because it is so effortlessly enthralling.
 One can’t help but be fascinated by Burton’s angst-ridden rants, if only because they carry more than an ounce of truth.
 Actually, most of the time, the grim Morlar is spot on.